bitbay/csc1840/README.md

 It has the compiled libraries of openCV and the nesessary steps to unpack/monkey-patch/deploy it into the slug.
 To read the full story on how i created it wait for VULCAN.md...comming soon!

-## Installing add-ons needed by the application
+### Installing add-ons needed by the application

-The application uses mongodb for session-pesistent data
+The application uses mongodb for session-pesistent data.

 Add mongodb add-on (mongolab):
 	$ heroku addons:add mongolab:starter